Have We Been Approaching the Treatment of PCOS All Wrong?

 Another interesting thing is that, if cortisol is elevated, it often fluctuates quite a bit, and that can cause the fat-storing cells to become slightly inflamed, and an inflamed fat-storing cell will not want to get rid of its fat stores.
 If I think that’s at play, I’ll test a woman’s cortisol through her saliva.

-The trend in treating women with PCOS seems to be putting them either on the pill or on medicine like Glucofage.
+The trend in PCOS treatment seems to be putting women either on the pill or on medicine like Glucofage.
 What are your thoughts on that?

 "All that putting women on the pill really does is blanket their own hormones.
 It’s not actually correcting an underlying hormonal imbalance."

-How effective has your approach been to tackling PCOS?
+How effective has your approach been to PCOS treatment?

 So you would treat a syndrome due to hormonal imbalance differently than you would one linked to insulin resistance?